Westmont Homestead & Cottages provide accommodation and care for 132 residents including respite, permanent and dementia-specific care.

 Families, visitors, and loved ones are welcome to join in, it usually coincides with morning tea so come along and enjoy a cuppa and treat whilst sitting back with others enjoying their company.

 Residential Aged Care – Frequently Asked Questions

 Fees and charges are those prescribed by the Department of Health.
 An Assets and Income Assets evaluation will determine the initial entry fee and the level of ongoing fees applicable to residents.
-Further information can be obtained by calling our Director of Finance and IT Services on 02 6043 9999.
+The Refundable Accommodation Deposit (RAD) as at 1 July 2022 for the Homestead and Cottages is $390K.
+For Further information can be obtained by calling our Director of Finance and IT Services on 02 6043 9999.

 Residents must complete a direct debit form so that the funds are paid automatically.
 A detailed statement will be forwarded to you preferably by email or post if preferred.

 All residents, whether you are entering on a permanent basis or just having a short stay, must provide us with an up to date aged care assessment or ACAS.
 If you do not have one you can arrange one by contacting My Aged Care on 1800 200 422.

 The maximum number of days you can receive in one calendar year is 63 days, this includes if you have short stays over multiple facilities.
 Westmont prefers your stay to be a minimum of 14 days in duration.

 Each resident has their own private room complete with a call bell alert system, ensuite, TV, fridge, and 24-hour care.
 All you need to bring with you is your clothing.
 We recommend all clothing is labelled prior to entering as they can easily get lost in our laundry system.
 If you are receiving permanent care, we can arrange for a newspaper to be delivered with the cost placed on your monthly account.
 For those receiving respite care, newspaper deliveries must be organised by the resident or their representative.

 - Hairdressing services are available and paid for by the resident